kulcsarrudolf/pasztor.at/_posts/2020-07-15-the-painful-enterprise-way-to-the-cloud.md

 extension of their existing environment.
 Others try and do a full-on move of one of their systems.
 In neither scenario do they recognize that their on-premises environment had features that the cloud doesn’t.

 A typical on-premises environment often has VM failover.
-In your traditional on-premises environment has a storage system that lets you restart a VM from a failed machine on a different machine.
+Your traditional on-premises environment has a storage system that lets you restart a VM from a failed machine on a different machine.
 This storage system is usually connected over a high-performance fiber channel connection.
-You can treat it the same way you would a local disk.
-Since you *own* the storage you have the option to create even very large disks.
+You can treat it the same way you would treat a local disk.
+Since you *own* the storage, you have the option to create even very large disks.
 10 TB of high-performance storage for your Oracle database?
 Sure, if you have the money.

 Can you do this in the cloud?
 Absolutely.
-Network-connected block storage, such as EBS from Amazon offers you the ability to get a guaranteed throughput for your disk system.
-At the time of writing you can get up to a GBit/s and up to 64.000 IOPS [on Amazon](https://aws.amazon.com/ebs/features/#Amazon_EBS_volume_types).
-If you max it out with a 10 TB disk your bill will be 5000 USD per month just for the storage.
+Network-connected block storage, such as EBS from Amazon, offers you the ability to get a guaranteed throughput for your disk system.
+At the time of writing, you can get up to a GBit/s and up to 64.000 IOPS [on Amazon](https://aws.amazon.com/ebs/features/#Amazon_EBS_volume_types).
+If you max it out with a 10 TB disk, your bill will be 5000 USD per month just for the storage.
 That’s 60.000 USD a year.
 180.000 USD over three years.
 300.000 USD over five.
+You can reduce the price by signing a pre-commitment, but you get the picture.

 You can, of course, see the problem.
-If you simply throw your workload on the cloud the same way you treat your on-premises setup you will spend a *lot* of money.
-You see, until now you threw oversized storage at the problem *because* you had to plan for 3-5 years.
+If you simply throw your workload on the cloud the same way you treat your on-premises setup, you will spend a *lot* of money.
+You see, until now, you threw oversized storage at the problem *because* you had to plan for 3-5 years.
 As the imaginary IT manager, you *had* to make sure you wouldn’t run into problems two years down the line.
 Remember, you wouldn’t get the budget to buy another shipment of metal.